 Dog safe rules to prevent dog bites

 There are some simple rules to remember to keep yourself and your children safe around dogs.
 All dogs, no matter their breed or age, have the capacity to bite, but the majority of dogs give lots of warnings beforehand.
-Even so, if you follow these simple rules, it can help prevent bites.
+Even so, following these simple rules can help prevent bites.

-• You should not interrupt a nursing mother dog, they are especially protective when they have young pups to look after.
+- You should not interrupt a nursing mother dog.
+They are especially protective when they have young pups to care for.

-• A dog needs to have a quiet area where it knows that it is safe, you should not interrupt its downtime or if it is in its safe area then leave it alone.
+- A dog needs to have a quiet area where it knows it is safe.
+You should not interrupt its downtime, or if it is in its safe area, leave it alone.

-• Do not tease or allow children to tease dogs!
-The American Animal Hospital Association says that a top reason for dog bites is teasing, with the child starting it!
+- Do not tease or allow children to tease dogs!
+The American Animal Hospital Association says that teasing, with the child starting it, is a top reason for dog bites!

 Better safe than sorry to prevent dog bites!